seopbo/nemo-skills-patch/README.md

 git checkout bxyu/nemo-gym-integration-main
 ```

-3. Complete these instructions as well to have the repo setup properly.
+3. Complete these instructions as well to have the repo setup properly (if there are issues with the setup, refer to the [doc](https://docs.google.com/document/d/1z0wLyl6lNpLhLCqd33EH04RdcIl4UTy08_ROEnNRnUA/edit?tab=t.b05geyn4qj77#heading=h.g6xyqy7cjg64)).

 ```
 # Fetch the NeMo Gym submodule, codenamed "Penguin" before release